Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

 #### The following systems are not fully implemented or have some issues:
 - Crosshair magnetism:
-	- The math for the crosshair 'stickiness' feature does not account for the true orientation of objects' bounding boxes and their pixel dimensions relative to the camera's orientation as of now and instead relies on a simpler approximation of the objects' heights and widths on screen.
+	- Certain objects' apparent widths/heights on the screen may not match the game's reported bounding box dimensions in some cases.
-	- This rudimentary approximation leads to situations where the object's true width/height is much lower or higher than its corresponding calculated dimension, and moving the crosshair across the object is a lot faster or slower than it should be.
+	- The in-place rudimentary bounding box approximation leads to situations where the object's true width/height is much lower or higher than its corresponding calculated dimension, and moving the crosshair across the object is a lot faster or slower than it should be.
-	- Will look into a proper estimation of said object dimensions in the future to cover edge cases, such as oddly shaped activators or objects rotated significantly with respect to their default orientation.
+	- Will look to cover edge cases eventually, such as oddly shaped activators or objects rotated significantly with respect to their default orientation.
+- Crosshair selection:
+	- Certain objects are targetable with player crosshairs even though they probably shouldn't be.
+	- While the co-op camera is active, the game's line of sight check originates from the camera position, which can move into unreachable areas if camera collisions are off, and thus, on its own, can result in activation attempts of objects that should not be targetable.
+	- Example: Items inside a locked cage within reach distance.
 - Projectile trajectory adjustments:
     - Predictive projectiles are not accurate when targeting fast-moving targets, such as dragons, because angular momentum is not taken into account as of now and NPC targets accelerate erratically.
 Consider switching to homing projectiles instead.
     - Certain enemies are difficult to hit, such as mudcrabs, because ~~they are the strongest beings in Tamriel~~ some of their model's targetable nodes protrude from their collision capsule and do not collide with projectiles.